Schischyphusch oder Der Kellner meines Onkels: Background

 According to Bernd M. Kraske, Schischyphusch oder Der Kellner meines Onkels is another piece of writing which is based on Borchert's autobiography and own experience.
 The short story presents a lasting, literary memory of his uncle, Hans Salchow.
 Salchow, Hertha Borchert's brother, lost his leg and acquired a speech impediment in WWI.
 After the war, he worked his way up from an employee to the owner of a business, speculated with his fortune until he lost it, worked his way up again, and married a woman with a dubious reputation, and lost his money again.
 In the end, he owned a restaurant on the Niendorfer Strasse, known in Hamburg as a communist meeting point called Rote Burg ('red castle').

 According to Claus B. Schröder, Salchow returned from the war with an unbroken courage for life.
-He belonged to those people who dared to conquer the world with only one leg, maybe even more so then before.
+He belonged to those people who dared to conquer the world with only one leg, maybe even more so than before.
 Having only just escaped death, he didn't want to miss out on life.
-Salchow not only was one of the early car owners, a so-called gentlemen driver, but he also became a one-legged motorcycle racer, and remained a confident, sociable, hard drinking, happy individual in public as in private circles.
-Like an imagined life.
+Salchow not only was one of the early car owners, a so-called Gentleman driver, but he also became a one-legged motorcycle racer, and remained a confident, sociable, hard drinking, happy individual in public as in private circles.
 Peter Rühmkorf describes Salchow as an adventurous and colourful character.
 The witty and life-loving uncle enjoyed the boundless admiration of his nephew.
 Bogdan Mirtschew argues that Borchert's maternal uncle presents as a substitute father figure, and refers to another character with an amputated leg, the one-legged man in The Man Outside.

 Gordon Burgess claims that the story is based on a real incident which occurred in the Restaurant Stoltenberg on the Alsterkrugchaussee 459 in Hamburg-Fuhlsbüttel.
 However, details on the date and the waiter remain unknown.
 Borchert wrote the, for him untypically cheerful, text in 1946, after he had returned from hospital where he had written his first longer piece of prose Die Hundeblume.
 As he was in need of care, his parents encouraged the actor to start writing.
 His mother repeatedly tried to persuade him to write about more cheerful topics because she feared for his health and could not bear his memories of prison in Die Hundeblume.
 Shortly after such a conversation in which Hertha Borchert had asked for 'something light, something funny', her son presented her with the script for Schischyphusch, with the words: 'Here is your funny story'.